Ernie Dingo: Controversy

 In August 2010, the WA Police Force announced they had opened an investigation into reports of child abuse by Dingo.
-It was alleged that Dingo slapped and verbally abused an 11-year boy at Carnarvon Primary School, and then made abusive comments singling out that particular boy while speaking at a school assembly shortly afterward.
+It was alleged that Dingo slapped and verbally abused an 11-year-old boy at Carnarvon Primary School, and then made abusive comments singling out that particular boy while speaking at a school assembly shortly afterward.
 Dingo denied the claims, saying: "I deny it, but until there is an outcome I can't really talk about it."
 He entered a plea of not guilty by endorsement in a letter to the court and a date of 3 February 2011 was set for trial in Carnarvon.
 However, on 18 April 2011, following a mediation session, the assault charge was dropped and the matter formally withdrawn.

 In 2010, two women from New South Wales and Victoria claimed to have engaged in affairs with Dingo.
-It was subsequently reported that Ernie and Sally were living in an open marriage for the sake of their children.
-The claim of an open marriage was found to be false and was retracted.
+It was subsequently rumoured that Ernie and Sally were living in an open marriage for the sake of their children.